Analog Devices (NASDAQ:ADI) Releases Q4 2021 Earnings Guidance

 Analog Devices (NASDAQ:ADI) updated its fourth quarter 2021 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $1.600-$1.780 for the period, compared to the Thomson Reuters consensus estimate of $1.650.
 The company issued revenue guidance of $1.60 billion-$3 billion, compared to the consensus revenue estimate of $2.26 billion.

-ADI has been the topic of a number of analyst reports.
-JPMorgan Chase & Co. upgraded Analog Devices from a neutral rating to an overweight rating and lifted their price target for the company from $119.00 to $215.00 in a research note on Monday, September 20th.
-Morgan Stanley initiated coverage on Analog Devices in a research note on Monday, September 13th.
+Several brokerages have commented on ADI.
+Truist Securities boosted their price target on shares of Analog Devices from $179.00 to $190.00 and gave the stock a buy rating in a research note on Thursday, August 19th.
+Morgan Stanley began coverage on shares of Analog Devices in a research note on Monday, September 13th.
 They issued an equal weight rating and a $179.00 price target on the stock.
-Needham & Company LLC initiated coverage on Analog Devices in a research note on Thursday, September 9th.
-They issued a buy rating and a $200.00 price target on the stock.
-Bank of America lifted their price target on Analog Devices from $178.00 to $200.00 and gave the company a buy rating in a research note on Friday, June 25th.
-Finally, Jefferies Financial Group lifted their price target on Analog Devices from $188.00 to $195.00 and gave the company a buy rating in a research note on Thursday, August 19th.
-Five equities research analysts have rated the stock with a hold rating and twenty have given a buy rating to the company’s stock.
-Based on data from MarketBeat, Analog Devices currently has a consensus rating of Buy and an average target price of $182.69.
+Stifel Nicolaus increased their price objective on shares of Analog Devices from $185.00 to $190.00 and gave the stock a buy rating in a research note on Thursday, August 19th.
+Truist raised their price target on shares of Analog Devices from $179.00 to $190.00 and gave the company a buy rating in a research report on Thursday, August 19th.
+Finally, JPMorgan Chase & Co. upgraded shares of Analog Devices from a neutral rating to an overweight rating and raised their price target for the company from $119.00 to $215.00 in a research report on Monday, September 20th.
+Five research analysts have rated the stock with a hold rating and twenty have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has an average rating of Buy and a consensus price target of $182.69.

-The company also recently declared a quarterly dividend, which was paid on Wednesday, September 8th.
-Shareholders of record on Friday, August 27th were given a dividend of $0.69 per share.
-This represents a $2.76 dividend on an annualized basis and a yield of 1.67%.
-The ex-dividend date was Thursday, August 26th.
-Analog Devices’s dividend payout ratio (DPR) is presently 56.21%.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, September 8th.
+Stockholders of record on Friday, August 27th were issued a $0.69 dividend.
+This represents a $2.76 annualized dividend and a dividend yield of 1.67%.
+The ex-dividend date of this dividend was Thursday, August 26th.
+Analog Devices’s dividend payout ratio is presently 56.21%.

-Analog Devices announced that its board has initiated a share buyback plan on Wednesday, August 25th that permits the company to buyback $8.50 billion in shares.
-This buyback authorization permits the semiconductor company to reacquire up to 13.8% of its shares through open market purchases.
-Shares buyback plans are usually an indication that the company’s management believes its shares are undervalued.
+Analog Devices announced that its board has initiated a stock repurchase program on Wednesday, August 25th that authorizes the company to buyback $8.50 billion in outstanding shares.
+This buyback authorization authorizes the semiconductor company to reacquire up to 13.8% of its stock through open market purchases.
+Stock buyback programs are typically an indication that the company’s board of directors believes its stock is undervalued.

+In other news, CEO Vincent Roche sold 10,000 shares of the stock in a transaction dated Friday, October 1st.
+The shares were sold at an average price of $168.09, for a total transaction of $1,680,900.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Company insiders own 0.91% of the company’s stock.

-An institutional investor recently bought a new position in Analog Devices stock.
-Camden National Bank bought a new position in Analog Devices, Inc. (NASDAQ:ADI) in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor bought 1,670 shares of the semiconductor company’s stock, valued at approximately $247,000.
-Institutional investors own 99.18% of the company’s stock.
+A hedge fund recently bought a new stake in Analog Devices stock.
+Camden National Bank purchased a new position in Analog Devices, Inc. (NASDAQ:ADI) in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor purchased 1,670 shares of the semiconductor company’s stock, valued at approximately $247,000.
+99.18% of the stock is currently owned by hedge funds and other institutional investors.

 Analog Devices, Inc engages in the design, development, manufacture, and marketing of integrated circuits (ICs).
 Its products include industrial process control systems, medical imaging equipment, factory process automation systems, patient vital signs monitoring devices, instrumentation and measurement systems, wireless infrastructure equipment, energy management systems, networking equipment, aerospace and defense electronics, optical systems, automobiles, and portable consumer devices.